Do you want to know one of the simplest ways to gain traffic and customers? It’s claiming and optimizing your Google My Business (GMB) listing.

 Click “Share or Embed Map.”

-After you start to gather reviews on your listing, you need to respond to them.
+After you gather reviews on your listing, you need to respond to them.

 All of them.